VirtusLab/gpki/docs/commands_docs/recipients.rst

 Lists all available recipients.

-Hint: If expected recipient is not present, use ``update`` command to synchronize with the upstream repository.
+Hint: If expected recipient is not present, use ``sync`` command to synchronize with the upstream repository.